FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Adjourned Full Meeting of Limerick City and County Council - 28th September 2017.md

 years.
 There have been 3 dwellings successfully acquired using CPO

-powers under Derelict Sites legislation over the last few years.--- 13
+powers under Derelict Sites legislation over the last few years.
+---
+13

 No